timdorr/tesla-api/README.md

 [View Documentation](https://tesla-api.timdorr.com/)

 This is unofficial documentation of the Tesla JSON API used by the iOS and Android apps.
-The API provides functionality to monitor and control the Model S (and future Tesla vehicles) remotely.
+The API provides functionality to monitor and control any current Tesla vehicle (and future Tesla vehicles) remotely.
 The project provides both a documentation of the API and a Ruby library for accessing it.

 > If any folks at Tesla are reading this, I'd love to help coordinate a developer program for your APIs.
 If there's any way I can be helpful, please feel free to get in contact.
 Also, I'd love to be in the beta firmware program :wink: